 What Is Social Psychology?

 Social psychology is the study of social behavior and the role of social factors on individual behavior.
 Social psychologists conduct research in laboratory settings to study the relationships between people and situations.
 This article will tell you more about social psychology.
-Schools offering Social Psychology degrees can also be found in these popular choices.

 The Field of Social Psychology